 - Is it necessary to pay minimum wage to minors in agriculture?

-Oregon law provides a minimum wage exemption for all hand harvesters who are 16 years old and younger, as long as they are paid on the same piece rate basis as older workers.
+Yes.
+That said, Oregon law also provides a minimum wage exemption for all hand harvesters who are 16 years old and younger, as long as they are paid on the same piece rate basis as older workers.
 Federal law requires that the parent or person standing in place of the parent also be employed on the same farm.

 Learn more about minor workers.